A Natural Adaptive Process for Collective Decision-Making: Introduction

-The standard framework in social choice theory rests on a number of rigid assumptions that confine its applicability: there is a fixed set of voters, a fixed set of alternatives, and a single point in time when preferences are to be aggregated; all voters are able to rank-order all alternatives; there is a central authority that has access to all preferences, computes the outcome, and convinces voters of the outcome's correctness, etc. On top of that, computing the outcome of many attractive choice procedures is a demanding task that requires a computer, which can render the process less transparent to voters.\footnote{In some cases, computing the outcome was even shown to be NP-hard, i.e., the running time of all known algorithms for computing election winners increases exponentially in the number of alternatives \citep[see, e.g.,][]{BTT89b,BCE+14a}.}
+The standard framework in social choice theory rests on a number of rigid assumptions that confine its applicability: there is a fixed set of voters, a fixed set of alternatives, and a single point in time when preferences are to be aggregated; all voters are able to rank-order all alternatives; there is a central authority that collects all these rankings, computes the outcome, and convinces voters of the outcome's correctness, etc. On top of that, computing the outcome of many attractive choice procedures is a demanding task that requires a computer, which can render the process less transparent to voters.\footnote{In some cases, computing the outcome was even shown to be NP-hard, i.e., the running time of all known algorithms for computing election winners increases exponentially in the number of alternatives \citep[see, e.g.,][]{BTT89b,BCE+14a}.}

-In this paper, we propose a simple urn-based procedure that implements a celebrated choice procedure called \emph{maximal lotteries} \citep{Fish84a}.
-Our goal is to devise an ongoing process in which voters may arrive, leave, and change their preferences over time.
-Moreover, voters are never asked for their complete preference relations, but rather reveal minimal information about their preferences by choosing between two randomly drawn alternatives from time to time.
+In this paper, we devise an ongoing process in which voters may arrive, leave, and change their preferences over time and collective decisions are made repeatedly at intervals.
+Voters are never asked for their complete preference relations, but rather reveal minimal information about their preferences by choosing between two randomly drawn alternatives from time to time.
 No central voting authority is required.
 The process can be executed via a simple physical device: an urn filled with balls that allows for two primitive operations: \emph{(i)} randomly sampling a ball and \emph{(ii)} replacing a sampled ball of one kind with a ball of another kind.
 More precisely, the process works as follows (see \Cref{fig:process}).
-Consider an urn filled with balls that each carry the label of one alternative.
-The initial distribution of balls in the urn is irrelevant.
+There is an urn filled with balls that each carry the label of one alternative.
+The initial distribution of balls in the urn is arbitrary.
 In each round, a randomly selected voter will draw two balls from the urn at random.
 Say these two balls are labeled with alternatives 1 and 2, and the voter prefers 1 to 2.
 She will then change the label of the second ball to 1 and return both balls to the urn.
-Alternative 1 is declared the winner of this round.
-Once in a while, with some small probability $r$, which we call \emph{mutation rate}, a randomly drawn ball is labeled with a random alternative.
+Alternative 1 is declared the collective choice---or winner---of this round.
+After each round, with some small probability $r$ which we call \emph{mutation rate}, a randomly drawn ball is relabeled with a random alternative.